VCO-Systems/vBatch/docs/deployment/deployment.md

 To build, open a terminal and cd to the project root.

 cd build
-build > ant
+build > ant [ minimal | deploy | full ]

 The build/staging directory will be emptied on each build, and filled with the results of the build.

-There are two types of builds:
+There are three types of builds.
+Every build creates the following zip file:  build/vbatch_[date-time].zip  The contents of the zip file depend on the build type:

-* minimal (the default)
+* vbatch minimal    JAR file only
-** vbatch.jar
-** config/*.ini  (the db connection files for dev, prod, etc)
-* full
-** Does a minimal build, and adds a /data folder with all sql files and scripts for setup, testing, etc

-Lastly, the build's contents are put into a new zipfile:  build/vbatch_[current date and time].zip
+* vbatch deploy    JAR file, /config folder with ini files
+* vbatch full      JAR file, /config folder (with ini files), /data folder (shell scripts, DDL and sample data SQL)